DunixOS/XBL-Follower-Bot/README.md

 - `tokens.txt`: Place your authentication tokens in this file, one per line
 - Tokens are automatically validated and expired tokens are removed

->!Note]
+>[!NOTE]

-- Only Xbox Live XSTS tokens are supported
+>- Only Xbox Live XSTS tokens are supported
-- JWE tokens or other Microsoft authentication tokens will not work directly
+>- JWE tokens or other Microsoft authentication tokens will not work directly
-- Invalid or expired tokens are automatically removed from tokens.txt
+>- Invalid or expired tokens are automatically removed from tokens.txt